tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_2.md

-# Assignment 2 - Solving a wave problem
+# Assignment 2 - Solving two 1D problems

 This assignment makes up 20% of the overall marks for the course.
 The deadline for submitting this assignment is **5pm on Thursday 4 November 2022**.